 The number of jobs created from investments in energy efficiency directly relates to the total resource value of the energy that these measures save.
 Studies of employment impacts of Demand Side Management ("DSM") use energy savings as a surrogate for total resource value.
-A meta-study of U.S. data found that estimates for the number of jobs created had a wide range, but that most studies estimate that between 30 and 60 net jobs are created by saving one TBtu.14 In New York, New Jersey, and Pennsylvania, the ACEEE projected that 164,320 jobs, or 59 for every TBtu saved, could be attributed to EE in 1997 through 2010.15
+A meta-study of U.S. data found that estimates for the number of jobs created had a wide range, but that most studies estimate that between 30 and 60 net jobs are created by saving one TBtu.
+In New York, New Jersey, and Pennsylvania, the ACEEE projected that 164,320 jobs, or 59 for every TBtu saved, could be attributed to EE in 1997 through 2010.
+In the saved in the

-As shown in the following table, UGI Gas estimates that its gas energy efficiency programs portfolio will generate between 764 and 1,527 net additional jobs over the lifetime of the efficiency measures installed over the next five-years.
+As shown in the following table, UGI Gas estimates that its gas energy efficiency programs portfolio will generate between 742 and 1,485 net additional jobs over the lifetime of the efficiency measures installed over the next five-years.
 This range is based on assuming that each TBtu of gas savings creates between 30 and 60 full-time equivalent jobs in Pennsylvania.